edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

 pactl set-default-source virtmic
 ```

-for PulseAudio users and run it using `sh desktop.sh` every time you want to screenshare with your whole desktop's audio.
+for PulseAudio users and run it using `sh desktop.sh` every time you want to screenshare with your whole desktop's audio.<br>

 Tips:
 * If your Chromium-Based browser is Chromium then throwing it on the chromium sink may also throw some electron apps although you probably don't care about sharing electron apps.